Extensive resources to help in former members of destructive groups recovery from their experiences.

-Destructive cults or controlling family systems can have long-term effects, even if you have been physically away for some time.
+Destructive cults or controlling family systems often have long-term effects, even if you have been physically out of them for some time.
 If you feel like you are still experiencing negative after effects, you could probably benefit from specialized counseling.

-Steven Hassan M.Ed., LMHC, NCC offers short-term counselingin MA for ex-members who need assistance with their recovery.
-As a former member of a destructive group himself, he understands the situation in ways most mental health practitioners who have no training or experience with mind control related issues don’t.
+Steven Hassan M.Ed., LMHC, NCC offers short-term counseling in MA for ex-members who need assistance with their recovery.
+As a former member of a destructive group, he understands the situation in important ways that most mental health practitioners who have no training or experience with mind control related issues don’t.

-Steve offers professional counseling and consultations.
+Steve offers professional counseling in Massachusetts.
 If you would like to schedule a telephone consultation with him, please call the office, Monday through Friday 9:00am to 5:00pm (EST).
-The office number is (617) 396-4638.
-The discount fee for an initial 40-minute telephone assessment/consultation with Steve is $100.
-You may use Visa or MasterCard for payment.
-If you prefer, you may mail a check or money order before the appointment.
-Please call 617 396-4638 with any questions about fees.
-You may also click here to submit an Ex-Member Case Evaluation Form
+Please call 617-396-4638 with any questions about fees.
+The Ex-Member Case Evaluation Form is a cost effective way to give Steve your basic information.

 Based on 36 years of experience, we know that to fully recover from an experience of undue influence, most people require specialized counseling.
 But most therapists are not trained to help with the aftereffects of mind control and cult-related problems.
-Many people complain that they have spent money on therapy sessions in which they had to teach the therapist about cult mind control.
+Be certain any therapist you are considering using understands or you may spend time and money on therapy sessions in which you have to teach the therapist about cult mind control.

 One common complaint is that the therapist ignored, minimized, or simply did not understand the deception, manipulation and mind control that are hallmarks of the cult experience.
 Many clients are mistakenly directed by their therapists to look at childhood issues to explain why they ‘joined’ the cult, ignoring the fact that most members are deceptively recruited.